Andrew Breitbart: Breitbart News

 Breitbart launched his first website as a news site; it is often linked to by the Drudge Report and other websites.
 It has wire stories from the Associated Press, Reuters, Agence France-Presse, Fox News, PR Newswire, and U.S. Newswire, as well as direct links to a number of major international newspapers.
 Its political viewpoint as well as its audience runs to the right within the U.S. political spectrum.
 In 2007, Breitbart launched a video blog, Breitbart.tv.

 In February 2011, Breitbart and one of his editors Larry O'Connor were sued for defamation by Shirley Sherrod, who had been fired after Breitbart posted a video of a speech given by Sherrod.
 The video had been selectively edited to suggest that she had purposely discriminated against a white farmer, while in reality the unedited video told the story of how she had helped that farmer.
 Breitbart himself maintained that he stated this in his article about it, and that the purpose of the video was to show the crowd's positive reaction to Sherrod's statements about discriminating against the white farmer.
 In July 2015, it was reported that Sherrod and Breitbart's estate had reached a tentative settlement.
 It was reported October 1, 2016, that the lawsuit was settled.

 In June 2011, Breitbart's websites broke the story that congressman Anthony Weiner was sending underage females revealing photographs of himself.

+Since Breitbart's passing, under Steve Bannon's leadership, Breitbart News has become recognized as a far-right news and opinion website, which has been described as misogynistic, xenophobic, and racist by academics and journalists, notably The University of California Press.
+(Note: Multiple sources: